Child Endangerment and Michigan Marijuana Laws

 The MMMA permits the medicinal use of marijuana when carried out following the MMMA’s provisions, one of which is “A person shall not be denied custody or visitation of a minor for acting under this Act unless the person’s behavior is such that it creates an unreasonable danger to the minor that can be clearly articulated and substantiated” (MCL 333.26424 (c)).

 Yet with this statute, the legal clarity ends.
-There is a growing debate regarding the medical use of marijuana and the effects on children.
-The debate has evolved as marijuana policy changes, and marijuana use becomes increasingly accepted.
-The task of determining when a legal behavior crosses the line of child endangerment is complicated.
-The decision of when to charge a suspect is made by two notoriously conservative parties, the police, and a prosecutor.
+There is a growing debate regarding the medical use of marijuana and its effects on children.
+The debate has evolved as marijuana policy changes and marijuana use becomes increasingly accepted.
+Determining when legal behavior crosses the line of child endangerment is complicated.
+The decision of when to charge a suspect is made by two notoriously conservative parties, the police and a prosecutor.

 The law’s application relies heavily on specific facts and can result in many possible outcomes in court decisions.
-There have been several highly publicized cases in which a child was removed from a parent or guardian’s home engaging in medical marijuana use.
-No detailed opinions have been released by the Michigan Court of Appeals or the Michigan Supreme Court to guide action in this regard.
+There have been several highly publicized cases in which a child was removed from a parent or guardian’s home due to medical marijuana use.
+No detailed opinions have been released by the Michigan Court of Appeals or the Michigan Supreme Court to guide action.

 One thing is clear, driving under the influence of marijuana with a child in the car is considered child endangerment and will result in serious criminal charges.